Outrage grows as families are separated. Will Trump change his policy?

 A related issue is whether Trump will pay a political price for his false claim that the separations are the fault of Democrats, and not the result of his own administration's change in how undocumented immigrants are treated.

 Those questions are likely to be shaped by increasing calls for the administration to consider the morality of separating families.
-It's not just the usual Democrats who are criticizing the administration -- some prominent Republicans, including first lady Melania Trump and former first lady Laura Bush, religious leaders and influential figures in Trump's conservative evangelical base, are also speaking out.
+It's not just the usual Democrats who are criticizing the administration -- some prominent Republicans, including first lady Melania Trump and former first lady Laura Bush, religious leaders and influential figures in Trump's conservative evangelical base are also speaking out.

+"It's an atrocious policy," former White House communications director and Trump ally Anthony Scaramucci said on CNN's "New Day" Monday.
+"It's inhumane.
+It's offensive to the average American."

-Still, the President apparently sees growing public angst as leverage to force Democrats to climb down on their opposition to sweeping changes he wants to make to the immigration system.
+Still, the President continued to press Democrats to climb down on their opposition to sweeping changes he wants to make to the immigration system.

-"The Democrats should get together with their Republican counterparts and work something out on Border Security & Safety.
-Don't wait until after the election because you are going to lose!"
-Trump tweeted on Sunday night.
+"Why don't the Democrats give us the votes to fix the world's worst immigration laws?
+Where is the outcry for the killings and crime being caused by gangs and thugs, including MS-13, coming into our country illegally?" the President tweeted Monday morning.

 Critics argue that the separations are cruel and un-American, using the issue to try to build a tide of distaste against the President and the GOP ahead of midterm elections.